Breach of Employment Contract | TV Edwards Solicitors

 It can be an exceptionally stressful situation when there has been an alleged breach of an employment contract, for either party.
 For you as the employee, there may be a risk of losing your job or having to pay financial compensation to your employer.

-At TV Edwards, we can guide you through this process, and assist you in obtaining a fast resolution in order to minimise any damage caused.
+At TV Edwards, we can guide you through this process and assist you in obtaining a fast resolution in order to minimise any damage caused.

 What is a restrictive covenant?

-Restrictive covenants are used for the reason that departing employees (particularly those that are senior) are likely to have knowledge of the ‘trade secrets’ and confidential business operations of the business, or you may have built relationships with some of your employer’s key customers.
-In order to protect its legitimate business interests, your employer may seek for you to enter into restrictive covenants.
+Restrictive covenants are used for the reason that departing employees (particularly those who are senior) are likely to know the ‘trade secrets’ and confidential business operations of the business, or you may have built relationships with some of your employer’s key customers.

 Restrictive covenants ordinarily fall into one of the following categories: